 A copy of the traffic and parking policy is included in the student handbook.
 Failure to obtain a copy is not an excuse for violation of the policy.
 All vehicles on campus need to be properly registered and display a parking decal, available at the cashier for a nominal fee.

-Smoking or the use of tobacco products while on campus is prohibited, including while in a parked car.
+Smoking or the use of tobacco products while on campus is prohibited, including when sitting in a parked vehicle.

 In addition to the standard fines imposed for traffic code violations, the following penalties may also be imposed: